‘Tis the season to bake! If you’re not a “Betty Crocker” then this is a good place to start.

-- Cover with dish towel or press and seal and let set in a warm spot in your kitchen until doubled in size and bubbly on top and starts to fall (this timing will vary with the temperature of your kitchen) place in the refrigerator for an hour or until you are ready to bake.
+Cover with dish towel or press and seal and let set in a warm spot in your kitchen until doubled in size and bubbly on top and starts to fall (this timing will vary with the temperature of your kitchen) place in the refrigerator for an hour or until you are ready to bake.
 (This makes it less sticky to work with.)

 	- Prepare a cookie sheet by brushing with refined coconut oil.
 Pull dough from the refrigerator, run your hands under warm water and pull half of the dough into your hands.
-Shape dough into circle by gently stretching the dough around to the bottom on all four sides.
+Shape dough into a circle by gently stretching the dough around to the bottom on all four sides.

 	- Place on cookie sheet and repeat with the other half of the dough.

 	- Sprinkle a tsp of flour on the top of each loaf and with a serrated knife make 3 diagonal scores on the top of the bread.

 	- Let rise for up to 30 min.

-- Put your loaves in the oven and then pour 1 cup hot water in boiler tray then close oven door quickly to trap the steam.
+	- Put your loaves in the oven and then pour 1 cup hot water in broiler tray then close oven door quickly to trap the steam.

 	- Bake for about 30 min.
 Or until medium brown on top and hard to the touch.